crubino007/Hunyuan3DTurboForWindows/README.md

 How to use:
 - double click one of the batch files that you like (e.g run-turbo-multiview.bat file).
 - On initialization it will download its model AI files from Huggingface server, wait until it finishes.
 - It will automatically open your internet browser.
 Sometimes it is blank, but do not worry about it, once the local server load is complete it will automatically refresh it.
-If it is still blank after local server is loaded, then you simply need to press the refresh button on your internet browser.
+If it is still blank after the local server is loaded, then you simply need to press the refresh button on your internet browser.
-- You can manually access your local server by type URL : http://127.0.0.1:8080
+- You can manually access your local server by type URL : http://127.0.0.1:8080 on your internet browser

+Happy AI and cheers,

+CRubino (Chris Rubino)